carpentries/instructor-training/episodes/21-carpentries.md

 Additionally, Astronomy, Digital humanities, Economics and Image analysis curriculum are under development.

-An Library Carpentry workshop must include three to four of the [core lessons](https://librarycarpentry.github.io/test/lessons/), which include an introduction to data, the UNIX shell, OpenRefine, and Git.
+An Library Carpentry workshop must include three to four of the [core lessons](https://librarycarpentry.org/lessons/#core-curriculum), which include an introduction to data, the UNIX shell, OpenRefine, and Git.
-Library Carpentry almost maintains an "extended" set of lessons that can be taught in addition to the core curriculum These lessons are taught infrequently or are under development and include:
+Library Carpentry also maintains an "extended" set of lessons that can be taught in addition to the core curriculum These lessons are taught infrequently or are under development and include:
 SQL, webscraping, Python and an introduction to data for archivists.